ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 - references,
 - function pointers,
 - enums,
-- floats (even if almost every language have the same understanding of what is a valid float),
+- floats (even if almost all languages have the same understanding of what is a valid float),
 - compound types that contain a field of a non-robust type.

-On the other hand, integer types (`u*`/`i*`), packed compound types that contain no non-robust fields, for instance are *robust types*.
+On the other hand, integer types (`u*`/`i*`), packed compound types that contain no non-robust fields, are instances of *robust types*.

 Non-robust types are a difficulty when interfacing two languages.
-It revolves into deciding **which language of the two is responsible in asserting the validity of boundary-crossing values** and how to do it.
+It revolves around deciding **which language of the two is responsible for asserting the validity of boundary-crossing values** and how to do it.

 > **Rule {{#check FFI-CKNONROBUST | Do not use unchecked non-robust foreign values}}**